mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 It is common for TAP methods to have an `Async` suffix.
 However, this is just a convention; not all TAP methods have an `Async` suffix.
 It can be skipped if the API developer believes the asynchronous context is sufficiently implied; e.g., `Task.WhenAll` and `Task.WhenAny` do not have an `Async` suffix.
 Furthermore, keep in mind that the `Async` suffix may be present on non-TAP methods (e.g., `WebClient.DownloadStringAsync` is not a TAP method).
 The usual pattern in this case is for the TAP method to have a `TaskAsync` suffix (e.g., `WebClient.DownloadStringTaskAsync` is a TAP method).

 Methods that return asynchronous streams also follow a TAP-like pattern, with `Async` used as a suffix.
-Even though they don’t return awaitables, they do return awaitable streams — types that can be consumed using `await foreach`.
+Even though they don't return awaitables, they do return awaitable streams — types that can be consumed using `await foreach`.

 The Task-Based Asynchronous Pattern can be recognized by these characteristics: